fabelium/Game-of-Life-in-Rust/README.md

 The Game of Life is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning its evolution is determined by its initial state, requiring no further input during the game.

 ## How It Works
-In the Game of Life, each cell in a two-dimensional grid can be in one of two states: alive or dead.
-The state of each cell changes in each turn of the game according to a set of simple rules related to the number of living neighbors.
+The game involves a grid where each cell is either alive or dead.
+The state of each cell changes per turn based on simple rules involving living neighbors.

-This project implements these rules and provides a basic visualization of the game board.
+This implementation not only follows these rules but also visualizes the game board.

 ## Modular Design
-The project is divided into two main components: GameState for handling the game logic, and GameView for managing the rendering.
-GameState contains the core rules and state of the game, while GameView is focused on presenting this state to the user.
+The project is split into two main modules:

+- **GameState**: Manages game logic, encapsulating the core rules and game state

+- **View**:Handles the rendering, with different implementations for various platforms in the `view` directory, supporting environments from desktops (with libraries like *Piston*) to web browsers (via *WebAssembly*).

 ## Technologies Used
 - Rust